6 DOC harmonization process

 columns, we developed a list of terms that captured the majority of

-found the phrasing to be consistent across columns and so we searched
+the phrasing to be consistent across columns and so we searched for the

-for the same (case agnostic) terms in all four locations.
-The terms are:
+same (case agnostic) terms in all four locations.
+The terms are: “beyond

 Below are pie charts that break down the number of failure detections by column.
 Note that the plotting below is automated so if one or more of the columns listed above are not plotted, this indicates that the column(s) did not return any matches for the failure phrases.
 Also note that a single record can contain multiple failure phrases; therefore, failure phrases are not mutually exclusive.